How To Get Started With Film Photography

 How to Manually Focus

-One of the best things about shooting with film cameras is having a larger viewfinder which makes focusing so much easier than modern digital SLR's.
+One of the best things about shooting with film cameras is generally you will have a much larger viewfinder than you would find with the digital equivalent.
+This can make manually focusing so much easier.

-However, this process does involve a few valuable seconds to ensure you have correct focus.
+This process can however take a few valuable seconds to ensure you have correct focus.
 A few valuable seconds that could be the difference between nailing or missing the shot.

-This is where hyperfocal distancing comes in.
+This is where our next method of manual focus comes into play, hyperfocal distancing.
 This is the area by which we want acceptable sharpness to be present.

 All manual focus lenses include a distance scale on the top of the lens.
-This scale is used to approximate where focus will lay dependent on your selected aperture and where you have set your focus ring.
+This scale is used to approximate and tell you roughly what in your field of view will be in focus, dependant on your selected aperture and the distance set on the focus ring.

-In the example below I have set my focus ring to 3 meters.
+In the example below I have set my focus ring to 3 meters (or 10ft).
 So I should expect an object 3 meters in front of me to be in focus regardless of the aperture I've chosen.